 I Gave My Word: However, she is very specific about what words she uses exactly.
-When she says that Cinderella can go to the ball, she very clearly states if she can finish all her chores.
+When she says that Cinderella can go to the ball, she very clearly states if she can finish all her chores and if she can find something suitable to wear.
 When she surprises Tremaine by revealing she has finished her work and has a dress, rather than go back on her word, all she has to do is point out the beads Cinderella is wearing to get her daughters into a manic frenzy when they think Cinderella stole from them.

 It's All About Me: A textbook example; all she cares about is getting the status she believes that she deserves.